hyperledger-archives/indy-sdk/docs/how-tos/how-to-add-a-new-API-call.md

 ```
 What you can modify here is function name and params.

-For the function name there is only one strict rule -- it should have prefix `indy_` to avoid collisions with other libraries in system.
+There is only one strict rule for the function name -- it should have prefix `indy_` to avoid collisions with other libraries in system.

 Rules for params:
 1) First parameter is almost always `command_handle` -- you will need this param if your call will work asynchronously -- you will need it most of the times.